notebooktoall/notebooktoall/docs/usage.rst

 Run your code and your .html and .py files should appear in your current working directory.

-You can pass a Jupyter notebook url to transform_notebooks().
+You can also pass a Jupyter notebook URL to transform_notebooks().